jona04/thebrindesfrontend/README.md

 # Mobile

-Versão mobile da aplicação está sendo desenvolvida com o framework React Native.
+The Mobile Version is been developed with the framework React Native.